 How does the selection process work for STAIR grants?

 Grants will be reviewed to ensure they meet minimum criteria for novelty and interdisciplinarity.
-For applicants who previously held a STAIR grant, the progress made on their previous grant will be considered.
-The remainder of the process is conducted by lottery.
+Then, the winners will be selected by lottery.

 Do I need to spend the funds within 1 year?